Key Takeaways: Top 7 AI Writing Keyboards in 2026

 Gboard with Grammar Check: Google's Free Powerhouse

-Gboard surprised everyone when Google added serious grammar checking capabilities.
+Gboard continues to impress with Google's ongoing investment in grammar checking capabilities.
 It's completely free, which immediately makes it worth considering for budget-conscious users.
+The 2026 version includes significant AI improvements powered by Google's latest language models.

 Gboard Strengths: